How do Language Models Bind Entities in Context?: Generality and Limitations of Binding ID

 Table \ref{tab:cross tasks} shows results for a variety of source tasks when using \textsc{capitals} as the target task.
 Accuracy is consistently high, even when the target task has limited surface similarity to the target task.
-For example, the \textsc{shapes} task contains descriptions about geometrical shapes and their colors, and \textsc{parallel} puts all entities before any attributes instead of interleaving them as in \textsc{capitals}.
+For example, the \textsc{shapes} task asks questions about colored shapes, and \textsc{parallel} lists all entities before any attributes instead of interleaving them as in \textsc{capitals}.
 We include two baselines for comparison: replacing $\Delta^{\mathrm{src}}(k)$ with the zero vector (``Zeros"), or picking a randomly oriented difference vector as in Table~\ref{tab:mean interventions} (``Random").
 Both lead to chance accuracy.
-See Appendix \ref{apx: binding task} for more details on the tasks.
+See \cref{apx: binding task} for tasks details.

-The fact that binding vectors transfer across tasks, together with the results from Section \ref{sec: structure}, suggests that there could be a task-agnostic subspace in the model's activations reserved for binding vectors.
+The fact that binding vectors transfer across tasks, together with the results from \cref{sec: structure}, suggests that there could be a task-agnostic subspace in the model's activations reserved for binding vectors.

-\textbf{Direct binding in MCQ.} While binding IDs are used for many tasks, they are not universal.
-We briefly identify an alternate binding mechanism, the \textit{direct binding} mechanism, that is used for a multiple-choice question-answering task (MCQ).
-In MCQ, each label (A or B) has to be bound to its associated option text.
-In this task, instead of binding variables to an abstract binding ID, the model directly binds the label to the option (Fig. \ref{fig:mcq-binding}).
-We provide the full details of this task and further explanations in Appendix \ref{apx: mcq}.